-The IRIX kernel has been carefully optimized for performance in a multiprocessor environment.
+The IRIX kernel has been optimized for performance in a multiprocessor environment.
 Some of the optimizations are as follows:

-- Instruction paths to system calls and traps are optimized, including some hand coding, to maximize cache utilization. - In the real-time dispatch class (described further in "Using Priorities and Scheduling Queues" on page 67), the run queue is kept in priority-sorted order for fast dispatching. - Floating point registers are saved only if the next process needs them, and restored only if saved. - Paging I/O is prioritized with the process priority. - The kernel tries to redispatch a process on the same CPU where it most recently ran, in hopes of finding some of its data remaining in cache (see "Understanding Affinity Scheduling" on page 72).
+- Instruction paths to system calls and traps are optimized, including some hand coding, to maximize cache utilization. - In the real-time dispatch class (described further in "Using Priorities and Scheduling Queues" on page 23), the run queue is kept in priority-sorted order for fast dispatching. - Floating point registers are saved only if the next process needs them, and restored only if saved. - The kernel tries to redispatch a process on the same CPU where it most recently ran, in hopes of finding some of its data remaining in cache (see "Understanding Affinity Scheduling" on page 25).